Filing for Social Security Disability in Montana

 If You're Denied Benefits After Your Disability Hearing

-Montana residents who receive SSI and live in a group or community home can receive an additional monthly payment from the state.
-In 2019, Montana SSI recipients who reside in an assisted living home will receive $94, those who live in an adult foster home get $52.75, and the amount for SSI beneficiaries who live in a transitional home for those with developmental disabilities is $26.00.
-This is in addition to the federal SSI amount of $771 (in 2019).
+This maximum federal SSI payment is $914 in 2023 ($1,371 for couples).
+But Montana residents who receive SSI and live in a group or community home can receive an additional monthly payment from the state.
+In 2023, Montana SSI recipients who reside in an assisted living home will receive $94, those who live in an adult foster home get $52.75, and the amount for SSI beneficiaries who live in a transitional home for those with developmental disabilities is $26.00.
+(See Montana Department of Public Health and Human Services Rule 37.43.104.)

-You can apply for the state supplement at the Developmental Disabilities and Adult Protective Services District Offices or the Child and Family Services Division of the Department of Public Health and Human Services.
+• the division of Child and Family Services of the Department of Public Health and Human Services.

 Montana Disability Determination Services (DDS)